The sheer volume the work done West Orange and

 laboratory had been carried out Edison's personal secretary

 who doubled bookkeeper, chief clerk, and general assistant.
-The other
+West Orange, Edison employed secretaries who

 not only carried out bookkeeping duties, but also had power of

 attorney deal with financial affairs.
-These were
+The requirements patent law made